Price

 At leisure in the morning,

-- Guided tour of the house and gardens of Lunuganga near Bentota, which were lovingly created over several decades by the world renowned architect, Geoffrey Bawa, as his vision of a tropical garden idyll.
-The Italian garden with spectacular views over lakes and tropical jungle together with a simply designed plantation house are one of the lasting legacies of Asia’s most famous architect.
+- Guided tour of the house and gardens of Lunuganga near Bentota, which were lovingly created over several decades by the world renowned local architect Geoffrey Bawa as his vision of a tropical garden idyll.
+The Italianate garden with spectacular views over lakes and tropical jungle together with a simply designed plantation house are one of the lasting legacies of Asia’s most famous architect.

 - Visit the tropical garden paradise of Brief near Bentota, the life’s work of Bevis Bawa, famed bon viveur and brother of Geoffrey.